Borokinni/BTS-Bus-Ticketing-System/README.md

 ## Project Description

-BTS (Best Transport System) is an Ionic application developed by Dansteve Adekanbi.
+BTS (Bus Ticketing System) is an Ionic application developed by Group 7A.
 This application offers a wide range of transport services to suit your needs.

 ## Features